rl-language/rlc/docs/space_hulk_level_design.md

 ## RL implementation

 [This](../tool/rlc/test/examples/space_hulk/) folder contains the implementation of Space Hulk used for the training.
 The most significant file is the [main.rl](../tool/rlc/test/examples/space_hulk/main.rl) file.
-Ignoring test functions, the whole implementation of space hulk ammounts to ~1000 lines of code.
+Ignoring test functions, the whole implementation of space hulk amounts to ~1000 lines of code.
 Of course since space hulk is a real game and not just a proof of concept, the files are not trivial to read.

 There are two points we want to put under the spotlight: